Rosie Kane

-Rosemary "Rosie" Kane (née McGarvey; born 5 June 1961) is a Scottish Socialist Party politician.
+Rosemary Kane (née McGarvey; born 5 June 1961) is a Scottish Socialist Party politician.
 She was a Member of the Scottish Parliament (MSP) for the Glasgow Region from 2003 to 2007.

 Political history

 Introduction to politics

 Kane entered politics after becoming involved in a campaign against the extension of the M77 motorway.
 In 1996 she was the first ever candidate of the newly formed Scottish Socialist Alliance when she contested a Glasgow City Council by-election in the Toryglen ward, an area threatened by the M74 extension plan, and came third with 18% of the vote.
 After this she was an election candidate a number of times for the Scottish Socialist Alliance and its successor the Scottish Socialist Party.
 She served on the National Executive committee of the party for a number of years and as the party's environmental spokesperson, writing a column "One World" for the Scottish Socialist Voice.